What are the causes of homelessness?

 Many people experiencing homelessness are dealing with trauma.
 They may have been abused or assaulted.
-This includes homeless children, who are at risk for emotional and behavioral problems.
+This includes children, who are at risk for emotional and behavioral problems.

 Contact your local homelessness assistance agency to get the help you need, such as access to shelters, health centers, and free meals.

 Journal Articles References and abstracts from MEDLINE/PubMed (National Library of Medicine)

 - Article: Bartonella spp. and Typhus Group Rickettsiae among Persons Experiencing Homelessness, São...

 - Article: Use of technology to provide mental health services to youth experiencing...

 - Article: Invisibility as a structural determinant: Mortality outcomes of Asians and Pacific...